 If you are an EU or EEA citizen your home country insurance might cover your standard and emergency health expenses while abroad, as long as you have your European Health Insurance Card (EHIC).
 If you are coming from another country and/or you do not have and EHIC card or you also want an additional coverage, you can always visit any insurance company office and get your Dutch public healthcare insurance (zorgverzekering).

-However, if you work or you do an internship, you are obliged to pay an insurance fee to the Dutch government.
+However, if you work or you do an internship in Holland, you are obliged to pay an insurance fee to the Dutch government.
 You will receive a letter in Dutch from the ”Zorginstituut Nederland” which will inform you about the mandatory Dutch Basic Healthcare Insurance.
 For more info and a translation of this letter in English you can check here.

 If you want to stay in the Netherlands after you finish your studies and you want to find a job you will need some pieces of advice and help.